 With similar color and texture to the table shown above, this nightstand offers a more traditional look with its shakeresque frame and panel sides and inset doors and drawers.
 However, the contrast between the walnut and red oak, alongside the funky curved seam in the doors keep this nightstand interesting and unique.

 This cubby-style cabinet offers an opportunity to display larger items with excellent storage.
-The sleek, simplistic design paired with lighter toned birch construction fit very well in this home.
+The sleek, simplistic design paired with lighter toned birch construction fit very well in this Rancho Santa-Fe home.
+Finished with an oil-based polyurethane.